Contributing Schools and Faculties

 The Bachelor of Midwifery is based on some assumed knowledge:

-Completion of a Senior First Aid Certificate by the beginning of Semester 2 of Year 1.
+Students must hold a current WorkCover approved Senior First Aid Certificate by the beginning of Semester 2 of Year 1.

 The Recognition of Prior Learning practice for the Bachelor of Midwifery will be in line with Nursing and Midwifery Board of Australia requirements, i.e. students will be given recognition of prior learning based on having completed units of study that are 80% equivalent in terms of content and objectives.